Yihtsy/yihtsy.github.io/_pages/about.md

 ## About Me

-**(Theo) Tsy Yih (叶子 / Zi Ye)** holds a Ph.D. from Zhejiang University and is currently a postdoctoral researcher at the [Center for Aging, Language, and Care Studies](https://ageing.tongji.edu.cn/), [School of Foreign Languages](https://sfs.tongji.edu.cn/), Tongji University.
+**(Theo) Tsy Yih (叶子 / Zi Ye)** holds a Ph.D. in Linguistics from Zhejiang University and is currently a postdoctoral researcher at the [Center for Aging, Language, and Care Studies](https://ageing.tongji.edu.cn/), [School of Foreign Languages](https://sfs.tongji.edu.cn/), Tongji University.

 His research interests lie in **quantitative linguistics, gerontolinguistics, and natural language processing**, with a particular focus on the **measurement problem in linguistics** and the development of **textual quantitative measures and linguistic biomarkers** for cognitive impairment screening.